amirzarandi/minerva/README.md

 - **Cloud Sync**: Keep your notes synchronized across all devices, and never fear losing a single word.

+- **Collaborative Features**: Share notes that can be accessible from anywhere, by anyone.

 ## Getting Started

 1. Visit [minerva-app.co](https://minerva-app.co/) to sign up or log in.